-Percentages of total solid waste in the landfill vary from 15% on the low side to 30% or higher in communities that are growing or rehabbing rapidly.
-In addition to these impressive quantities that can be kept out of the landfill, another advantage of reducing building material waste is that there are relatively few individuals to convince of the merits of this practice.
+Percentages of total solid waste in the landfill attributed to construction activity vary from 15% on the low side to 30% or higher in communities that are growing or rehabbing buildings rapidly.
+In addition to these impressive quantities that can be kept out of the landfill, another advantage of reducing building material waste is that behavior change on the part of just one industry and relatively few individuals can make a major impact on the total quantity of municipal waste.

 Like all recycling, an even better alternative is direct salvage and reuse.
 This topic is discussed near the end of this page.